Shamalama00/Github-Intro-Maximus/README.md

-# :wave: The Basics of GitHub
+# :wave: The Basics of GitHub - Max Was here

 ## 🤓 Course overview and learning outcomes